 How to Experience Effigy Mounds

 Visitors and residents are invited to experience the effigy mounds in the area, many of which are in public parks and on the University of Wisconsin-Madison campus.
-Please remember these sites are sacred to Ho-Chunk.
+Please remember these sites are sacred to the Ho-Chunk.
 Do not walk or climb on effigy mounds.
-Instead, use your time at effigy mounds for personal reflection and think about why that location may have been important to those who built them.
+Instead, use your time at effigy mounds for personal reflection and to think about why that location may have been important to those who built them.